Yoto Player vs Yoto Mini: Which one should you get?

 What other content can the Yoto mini play?

-Just like it’s bigger brother, the Yoto mini can play audio cards, podcasts, radio stations, and has access to the same Yoto timers and white noise options through the Yoto app.
+Just like its bigger brother, the Yoto mini can play audio cards, podcasts, radio stations, and has access to the same Yoto timers and white noise options through the Yoto app.

 Can you use the Yoto Mini without Wi-Fi?